EEOC Complaints: how serious are they?

 Things you will be asked when filing:

 - Personal information, including name, telephone number, and address

-- The above information of your employer, plus the number of employees in regards to your employer/employment agency or any other alleged entity part of the discrimination
+- The phone number of employees connected to your employer, employment agency, or any other entity allegedly part of the investigation

 - A short description of the alleged violation

 - Date(s) of when the discrimination/alleged violation(s) took place

 If you are a federal employee, look at the agency's Overview of the Federal Sector EEO Complaint Process.
 Note that the EEOC does not process discrimination charges online.
 The EEOC's online assessment tool is designed to help determine whether filing charges with the agency is the best course of action.